 Run a Set of PJD Files

 Start Queue from the LTI Optics, LLC Apps folder or pinned icon on your Task Bar.
 To load PJD files into Queue, drag and drop them into the left pane.
 You will see a list like shown below.
 Use the up/down arrows to re-order the jobs in the list.
 Click the start icon to run the jobs.
-Clicking on the small icon to the job name will tree out the files associated with that job.
+Clicking on the small icon to the left of the job name will tree out the files associated with that job.

 Icons indicate the status of each job as simulations progress through the list.

 The following file types will be associated with each job after they have been completed:

 Reflector Design - A.pjd

 Reflector Design - A.results.log

 The log file retains the analysis status data.
 If you drag a PJD file into Queue after it’s already been run, you will see the results and raytrace status data in Queue.